fromgopi/flask-boilerplate-code-generator/README.md

-# Flask Boilerplate Generator
+# Flask Boilerplate Generator CLI

-A CLI tool to generate Flask REST API boilerplate code with SQLAlchemy, Marshmallow, and Jinja2 templates.
+A command-line tool to generate Flask boilerplate code with best practices and modern project structure.

 ## Features